mitsuhiko/lucumr/2015/8/9/on-countries-and-citizenships.rst

     The only other way to immigrate is typically to be exceptional.
-In most countries this is either by being rich enough to invest into the country and get residence or citizenship in the process or by being extraordinary intelligent or in demand.
+In most countries this is either by being rich enough to invest into the country and get residence or citizenship in the process or by being extraordinarily intelligent or in-demand.
 This works well for engineers because engineers are in demand in almost all places.
 However that is no guarantee yet, as in most countries visas and permits are restricted by numbers and there is a certain amount of luck